-Shareholder Feedback and Consideration of 2016 Sav-on-Pay Vote
+Shareholder Feedback and Consideration of 2016 Say-on-Pay Vote

 The Compensation Committee and the Board of Directors considered the results of the "say-on-pay" vote at the Annual Meeting held on May 19, 2016, when the compensation of our named executive officers was approved by over 97% of the stockholders that voted.
-The Compensation Committee believes that this stockholder vote indicates strong support for our executive compensation program and considered the strong stockholder support in determining its 2017 compensation practices.
-The Board encourages stockholders to contact the Board and share any concerns about our executive compensation program, but given the historic strong levels of stockholder support for our executive compensation program, the Compensation Committee did not engage in any formal outreach program to stockholders on executive compensation matters in 2016.
+The Compensation Committee believes that this stockholder vote indicates strong support for our executive compensation program and considered the strong stockholder support in determining its 2017 compensation program, but given the historic strong levels of stockholder support for our executive compensation program, but given the historic strong levels of stockholder support for our executive compensation committee did not engage in any formal outreach program to stockholders on executive compensation matters in 2016.